-Big muscles make you stiff and restricts your a range of body movement, which is not good for MMA.
-Israel Adensanya, an elite MMA fighter, is not a fan of increasing too much muscle mass as he said the following:
+Big muscles make you stiff and restrict your range of body movement, which is not good for MMA.
+Israel Adesanya, an elite MMA fighter, is not a fan of increasing too much muscle mass as he said the following:

 Yeah, sure, you want to put on size?
 Alright.
 Is your body used to being that heavy?
 Are you used to moving around that heavy with the work-rate you were doing with all your previous fights?
 Yeah, I just don’t play the game like everyone else…source

 Carrying big muscles hinders you from performing striking or grappling techniques the right way.
 Instead, fighters prefer being skinny to be flexible as this makes them faster and more powerful.
 But, how less muscle mass makes you more powerful you may ask?

 You see, having big muscles doesn’t mean one can strike hard.
 The power of every strike comes from the rotation of your entire body, notably your legs and hips.
 Not having over-developed muscles makes a fighter more flexible and allows them to rotate their entire body faster, generate more power and speed in a strike.

 The same stands when it comes to ground fighting that requires grappling as well where flexibility really comes into play.
 It allows you to switch between the positions faster, create a space to get up or escape from a choke or joint lock.